What is Zakat

 Who are the recipients of Zakat

-Per verse 17:26 (revelation order 50), Zakat is to be distributed to the relatives, the needy, the poor, and the traveling alien without being extravagant.
+Per verse 17:26 (revelation order 50), Zakat is to be distributed to the relatives, the poor, and the traveling alien without being extravagant.
 Verse 2:215 (revelation order 87) says, “They ask you about giving” which clearly indicates that the recipients as mentioned in the earlier revelation (revelation order 50) are further clarified by this verse to distribute Zakat to the parents, the relatives, the orphans, the poor, and the travelling alien.
 Thus, we should follow the order of preferences as mentioned in this verse.

 What is Charity